Udaji Chavan: Second battle of Vadgaon

 Shahu and Sambhaji II prepared themselves for war.
 Shahu himself remained encamped at Umbraj.
 His sardar created trouble in the Sambhaji's territory.
 To face this situation Sambhaji and Udaji Chavan organised their troops.
 Bhagwantrao Amatya, Krishnaropant Pratinidhi, Vyankatrao Ghorpade Ichalkaranjikar, Torgalkar Shinde, Shidoji Ghorpade, Sidoji Thorat and others came with their troops around 25,000 troops.
 Sambhaji decide to march towards Satara.
 By crossing river Warna they besieged a thana of Shahu.
 Sambhaji was at Vadgaon on the bank of Warna.
 Pratinidhi, the commander of Shahu's force made sudden attack on Sambhaji.
 Udaji Chavan faced them.
 But, at last they was defeated by Shahu's force.
 Many of his troops were killed or taken as prisoners.
 Udaji and Sambhaji escaped to Panhala fort.
 This battle was fought in 1730.
 This battle is known as 'The Second Battle of Vadgaon'.

 After 1731

 In 1731, the 'Treaty of Warna' was signed between Shahu I and Sambhaji II.
 Now the importance of Udaji was decreasing.
-At the end of 1737 he tried to went Peshwa's side.
-In 1738 he wrote a letter to Chimaji Appa to assures his loyalty.
+At the end of 1737 he tried to go to Peshwa's side.
+In 1738 he wrote a letter to Chimaji Appa to assure him of his loyalty.